logto-io/swift/README.md

 In most cases, you only need to import `LogtoClient`, which includes `Logto` and `LogtoSocialPluginWeb` under the hood.

-The related plugin is required when you integrate a [connector with native tag](https://docs.logto.io/connector/native).
+The related plugin is required when you integrate a native connector.

 ## Resources